- kubectl installed.

 kubectl apply -k kube-state-metrics

 kube-controller-manager.
 Audit logs are only available on Kubernetes control plane nodes as well, and hence cannot be collected by Elastic Agent.
 Refer here to find more information.
-For more information about specific cloud providers, refer to Run Elastic Agent on Azure AKS managed by Fleet, Run Elastic Agent on GKE managed by Fleet and Run Elastic Agent on Amazon EKS managed by Fleet
+For more information about specific cloud providers, refer to Run Elastic Agent on Azure AKS managed by Fleet, Run Elastic Agent on GKE standard managed by Fleet and Run Elastic Agent on Amazon EKS managed by Fleet

 Step 1: Download the Elastic Agent manifestedit